3nvi/gatsby-intl/packages/gatsby-plugin-intl/README.md

 ## Caveats

 Due to the fact that each page path is substituted with the localized one, there will be no `/` page in the project.
 Instead all `/` will be redirected to the appropriate locales.

-Gatsby will complain about the absense of an actual `/`, but it's safe to ignore it.
+Production builds are fine with that since redirects are handled on the server.
+Development builds however may create a minor problem since redirect happens in the browser (and there is no default page to redirect from).
+Because of this, **page refreshes** on non-localized URLs will not work during development

 ## License